Kremnica – charnel house

 History

-Charnel was built in the first half of the 13th century, and was rebuilt considerably in the first half of the 14th century.
-In the gothic period, the upper chapel was added to it, and the interior was decorated with wall paintings.
-From this period there are also gothic windows with stone tracery and an entrance portal.
-The rebuilt chapel was to be consecrated in 1423 and again due to the murder committed in it in 1431.
-As a chapel, the rotunda was used until the 16th century, and then until the 18th century it served as an armory.
-In 1731, it was once again dedicated, and again served for liturgical purposes.
-In the eighties and nineties of the last century, research and renovation works were carried out here.
+St. Michael’s Chapel was built at the end of the 13th century.
+At the end of the fourteenth century or the beginning of the fifteenth century, it was rebuilt in the Gothic style.
+An upper storey was added to it and the interior was decorated with wall paintings.
+Gothic windows with stone tracery and a new entrance portal were also introduced.
+The rebuilt chapel was to be consecrated in 1423, and due to a murder committed in it, again in 1431, when the dedication was changed to St. Andrew.
+As a chapel and charnel house, the rotunda was used until the 16th century.
+Then served as an armory until the 18th century.
+In 1731, it was consecrated again, thanks to which it could be used for liturgical purposes.
+In the 1980s and 1990s, research and renovation works were carried out on the historic building.

 Architecture